Virginia Tech® home

 Three people interacting with a digital art installation featuring screens and projected visuals, using hand gestures to control the display.

-ICAT Centers
+ICAT centers

 Centers